ted-ncg/labs/05-spring-mvc-rest.md

    2017-08-27 09:37:21.355  INFO 11472 --- [  Main] com.visa.ncg.canteen.CanteenApplication  : Started CanteenApplication in 3.433 seconds (JVM running for 4.064)
    ```

-1. Make a request against the endpoint in your browser by going to the URL
+1. Make a request against the endpoint in your browser by going to this URL:

     `http://localhost:8080/api/accounts/123`